Enriched functor categories for functor calculus: The enriched Yoneda Lemma

-Before stating the Yoneda Lemma, we need the definition of the end, for which we need to make some observations.
+Before stating the Yoneda Lemma, we need the definition of an end, for which we make some observations.
 Suppose that $\C$ is a $\V$-category and that $X \colon \C^{\op} \times \C \rightarrow \V$ is a $\V$-bifunctor.
 Given two objects $A$ and $B$ of $\C$, there is an induced morphism

 in $\V$.
 Using the adjunction between the tensor and cotensor in $\V$, such a morphism corresponds to a morphism

 which in turn corresponds to a morphism